The Motion Initiativeworking to facilitate adventure, freedom, and hope

 When you received your first bicycle as a kid; what came with it as an unexpected benefit?

 As we reflect, many of us might agree that a sense of adventure, freedom, and hope came with that bicycle.
 For many under-resourced urban youth, a decent bicycle and a healthy sense of adventure, freedom, and hope are difficult to find.
 The Motion Initiative is our bicycle ministry working to facilitate adventure, freedom, and hope, through the gateway of cycling, to those that need it most.
-In this process we aim to facilitate personal achievement, responsibility, and L.I.F.E.-GIVING alternatives to the pitfalls of growing up in a challenging context through the introduction of Jesus Christ and His Kingdom by practical means.
+In this process we aim to facilitate personal achievement, responsibility, and life-giving alternatives to the pitfalls of growing up in a challenging context through the presentation of the Gospel.

 The following are our core gateway activities, but they are not what we truly are about.
 They are connecting points used to help us reach our primary objective of reaching urban youth by introducing them to a deeper connection to Jesus Christ: